|Fees||Look up fees|

 - Develop a conceptual model designed to investigate and solve engineering problems

-- Apply, calibrate and evaluate a quantitative model of the problem using generic modelling software in a MATLAB programming environment
+- Apply, calibrate and evaluate a quantitative model of the problem using generic modelling software in a numerical programming environment

 - Apply models to investigate problems and synthesise recommendations based on the modelling